 The first, and most common, deployment option is a Cloud Connector Host.
 A Cloud Connector Host is included in your Tulip subscription and is deployed alongside the Tulip Platform and is available for use on the “Connectors Page” as “Cloud Connector Host”.

-The second, less common, deployment option is an on-premise Connector Host.
+The second, less common, deployment option is an On-Premise Connector Host.
 In this case, a customer elects to host an on-premise version of the Connector Host within their own networking infrastructure to remove the need to allow incoming connections from Tulip’s CIDR block.
-Instead, the Connector Host will create an outgoing connection from your network that is inbound to Tulip.
-This type of deployment is not standard and has many additional requirements such as:
+Instead, the Connector Host will create an outgoing connection from your network that is inboundto Tulip.

 What ports do I need to open to allow the Cloud Connector Host to access my system?